Hyperlocal Presents at Triennale Milano Three New Magazines on Victoria Island (Lagos), Umberto I (La Spezia), and Buahbatu (Bandung)

-Since 2021, Hyperlocal has been exploring neighborhoods and cultural scenes.
-Over four years of research, magazines, and live events, we have held three editions of the eponymous Festival and presented dozens of international neighborhoods.
+Since 2021, Hyperlocal has been exploring neighbourhoods and their cultural scenes.
+Over four years of research, magazines, and live events, we have held three editions of the eponymous Festival and showcased dozens of international neighbourhoods.

-This year, Hyperlocal is invited to the 24th International Exhibition at Triennale Milano with an abridged version of its magazine, presenting three research on scenes and neighborhoods.
+This year, Hyperlocal has been invited to the 24th International Exhibition at Triennale Milano with an abridged edition of its magazine—an editorial installation that explores a different cultural scene and its neighbourhood of reference on a two-month rotation until November.

 Hyperlocal is an editorial platform that explores the relationships between cultural scenes and their neighbourhoods.
 We focus on what may seem like minimal, local spaces: the neighbourhood as the city’s elementary unit, and the scene as a shared, small-scale laboratory of lifestyles.